Chrome Alone

 The government would argue that consumers will benefit as they'll no longer be as locked into Google Search – especially if this is coupled with an order to end any default search agreements with other browser makers.
 But unless those other browser makers choose another search engine as the default, it feels like Google Search will not be impacted very much.
 It is interesting to think if that would impact the uptake and growth of Gemini and a few other Google products, such as their payment services, but that's not what is on trial here.

 It's not clear who could pay what for Chrome.
 Bloomberg throws out the notion of OpenAI being one potential home, but would the government really want that?
 That would risk anointing – well, really entrenching – a king in a new field.
 OpenAI's main benefactor, Microsoft could acquire it, especially now that their own Edge browser is all-in on Chromium.
-But they would probably just use it to bolster not just Bing by also their own AI products and services.
+But they would probably just use it to bolster not just Bing but also their own AI products and services.
 And that would be extremely awkward for the government as well.

 Apple wouldn't want Chrome and shouldn't be allowed to buy it for obvious reasons.
 Mozilla has built Firefox on completely different technologies, but with that company in some amount of peril, perhaps it would be worth the "hail mary" – but could they possibly afford it?
 And honestly, what would they really do with it?
 They famously don't have their own search engine.
 And their AI work is nascent at best.
 So they buy Chrome and strike a deal with Bing or DuckDuckGo?
 Does anyone want such a Frankenstein product?
 Same story with Opera, etc.